CUPE 3902: Growth of the national union

 At the same time, TAs and sessional lecturers were organizing at York University (now Local 3903 of CUPE) and Ryerson University (now Toronto Metropolitan University) (3904).
-The National Union grew rapidly, if chaotically, in those early years, organizing TAs at Lakehead University (3905), TAs and contract faculty at McMaster University (3906), and graduate assistants at OISE (3907).
+The National Union grew, if chaotically, in those early years, organizing TAs at Lakehead University (3905), TAs and contract faculty at McMaster University (3906), and graduate assistants at OISE (3907).
 In 1980, the Union renamed itself the Canadian Union of Educational Workers (CUEW).
 CUEW eventually organized contract faculty at Trent University (3908), TAs and student instructors at the University of Manitoba (3909), contract faculty at the University of Ottawa (which disaffiliated in 1992), and contract faculty at Athabasca University (3911).

-By the early 1990s, the National Union had grown to be the dominant union in its field—part-time academic employees in the post-secondary sector.
-New organizing drives were launched which yielded two more locals — Dalhousie University (3912) and the University of Guelph (3913).
-There were more demands from other TAs and sessional and part-time lecturers for organizing drives.
+By the early 1990s, organizing drives were launched which yielded two more locals — Dalhousie University (3912) and the University of Guelph (3913).

 Merger with CUPE

 However, the National Union had entered a financial and leadership crisis which resulted in merger discussions with CUPE.
-The local joined CUPE 1 January 1995 following a membership referendum authorizing the merger.
+The local joined CUPE 1 January 1995.

 Expansion of the bargaining unit

 Starting in 1997, the Union began to work with non-student instructional staff to join CUPE 3902.
-After two applications, and an extended process in front of the Ontario Labour Relations Board, sessionals finally certified in the summer of 2004 with nearly 90% in favour of joining.
-Just prior to the issuance of the sessionals' certificate, the Union worked with contract instructional staff at Victoria University, successfully certifying in the summer of 2004 with only 2 votes cast against the Union.
+After two applications, and an extended process in front of the Ontario Labour Relations Board, sessionals finally certified in the summer of 2004.
+The Union worked with contract instructional staff at Victoria University, successfully certifying in the summer of 2004.
 Both of these units negotiated a first contract in 2004-2005.
 The sessionals' Agreement was ratified on 1 April 2005, and the Victoria Agreement was ratified on 4 May 2005.
-Contracts for both have been renegotiated once and are undergoing their next round of bargaining commencing the summer of 2009.

 Strikes

-CUPE 3902 has signed fifteen Collective Agreements for what is now Unit 1 with the U of T since it was organized.
+CUPE 3902 has signed Collective Agreements for what is now Unit 1 with the U of T since it was organized.
 The local has engaged in five strikes since its formation.
-Each of these received coverage in local and national press.